ZacharyWigfield/disaster-watch/disaster-watch-spring/readme.md

 These are used in the application.yaml to connect to the datasource.

-The docker commands to build and run the image are as follows:
+build and run docker image:

 docker build -t disaster-watch .

 docker run --env-file .env -p 8080:8080 disaster-watch

+compose docker:

+docker-compose up --build